 Trinity & Holy Trinity – I did some research on this and as far as I can figure, Trinity is a cooking term used the Southern US, particularly Louisiana, Cajun in origin and Trinity is nothing more than a carrot or two, an onion, and celery, lightly chopped and added to water with chicken and boiled to make broth.
 Holy Trinity is nothing more than replacing the carrot with a bell pepper or two, onion, and celery and is boiled with chicken to make a broth.
 Can also add a palm full of black peppercorns as well.

 Straw Mushrooms (Volvariella volvacea) – According to Wikipedia, this is the third most popular mushroom consumed in the world, native to Asia and more than likely, sold canned to areas outside of Asia.
 To me, and many others, this is probably the best tasting mushroom there is, it is mild and stays firm when cooked.
 Any Thai soup, served in a roadside kitchen or top level restaurant, will include these mushrooms.

 This is a mushroom picked early that has not opened or before the veil has ruptured.
 They are oblong when you purchase them with no visible stem or ‘cap’ like other mushrooms.
 Like the name implies, they grow on rice straw, and oddly they were never recorded as cultivated by any culture before the 19th century.
 These do grow in the wild but should not be used as they do resemble a toxic variety of mushroom.

-Use, mainly in soups, and to prepare, they are simply rinsed and cut in half lengthwise (since they are unopened, just slice in half along the longest side.
+Use, mainly in soups, and to prepare these they are simply rinsed and cut in half lengthwise (since they are unopened, just slice in half along the longest side.
 If you slice the opposite way, the mushroom will fall apart.